galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## HiC-phased assembly with **hifiasm**

-If you have the {Hi-C} data for the individual you are assembling with {HiFi} reads, then you can use that information to phase the {contigs}.
+If you have the {Hi-C} data for the individual you are assembling with {HiFi} reads, then you can use that information to phase the contigs.

 > <hands-on-title>Hi-C-phased assembly with <b>hifiasm</b></hands-on-title>
 >**Step 1**: Run {% tool [Hifiasm](toolshed.g2.bx.psu.edu/repos/bgruening/hifiasm/hifiasm/0.19.8+galaxy0) %} with the following parameters: